[Opinion] The 'nanny state' in consumer health needs to go

 Not only was the tax an additional burden on people with low incomes, it also incentivised consumers to downgrade to cheaper products in the supermarket (while maintaining their consumption of fats), leading to no impact on health and minor impact on consumption overall.

 However, the question really isn't on sin taxes at all anymore.
-We can look at at policy failures on a case-by-case basis as much as we like, but we won't put a halt to the 'nanny state' if we don't address the underlying principle of its premise.
+We can look at policy failures on a case-by-case basis as much as we like, but we won't put a halt to the 'nanny state' if we don't address the underlying principle of its premise.

 The premise of this patronising politics is this: that the consumer is basically too inept to make decisions about his or her own life.
 Blinded by the irrationality of his own mind and instinct-lead urges, it can only be the benevolence of modern-day public policy that can lift him out of his distress.
 That, at least, seems to be the assumption of today's regulators.